 There are no roads to Norilsk.
 We are in the far beyond.
 It’s deadly beautiful.

-Thanks to the short film shot by Victoria Fiore we can mark a huge contrast in this region.
-On one hand, it’s overwhelming that humans could have built up a city in the middle of nowhere, slowly getting used to its darkness and calling the scary beautiful.
-People have fallen in love with Norilsk, no matter how dangerous it is.
+Thanks to the short film shot by Victoria Fiore we can admire how overwhelming it is that humans could have built up a city in the middle of nowhere, slowly getting used to its darkness and calling the scary beautiful.

 Despite the brutality, factories, pipes, smoke, when there is no sun in winter, this is all so beautiful.
 For us, this is a very native landscape.
 I don’t know how to explain it but I want to photograph everything straight away.